AlgoLab/PIntron/_includes/content/INSTALL.md

 #  PIntron

-A novel pipeline for gene-structure prediction based on spliced alignment of transcript sequences (ESTs and mRNAs) against a genomic sequence.

 ## Requirements

 `PIntron` requires the following free software:

-- Python v3.0 or newer (available from `http://www.python.org/download/`)
+- Python v3.0 or newer.
+Python v3.1 or newer is recommended
 - Perl (tested on Perl v5.10.1 but it should work also with older versions)
 - The JSON Perl module (available from CPAN).
 On most platforms, this module can be installed by using the command `cpan JSON` with administrator/superuser privileges (e.g., by using the command `sudo cpan JSON` on MacOS X)
+- A recent version of the standard GNU toolchain (gcc, make).

 ## Compilation and Installation